Beit Guvrin – Maresha National Park – Full Visitors Guide

 Entrance Fee

 Adult – 28 NIS, child – 14 NIS, and student – 24 NIS.
-Plus free for National Park’s annual subscribers.
+Free for National Parks annual subscribers.

 Benefits of Beit Guvrin

-Beit Guvrin National Park is a UNESCO world heritage site, and it offers a visit to human-made caves and an ancient city.
-It is also one of my favorite national parks in Israel.
-And for that reason, I included it in my top 10 National Parks And Nature Reserves.
+Beit Guvrin National Park is a UNESCO World Heritage site that offers a visit to human-made caves and an ancient city.
+It is also one of my favorite national parks in Israel, so I included it in National Parks And Nature Reserves‘ top ten list.

-• During your visit, you will spend a lot of time underground.
-That means there is no sun, and colder inside the caves.
-And in general, caves are better suited for a summer visit.
+- During your visit, you will spend a lot of time underground.
+That means there is no sun, and it is colder inside the caves.
+In general, caves are better suited for a summer visit.

-• Another reason is the kids.
+- Another reason is the kids.
 Children love this place.
-You give them a flashlight, and they feel at the top of the world.
+Giving them a flashlight and allowing them to explore makes them feel at the top of the world.

 Southern Part of Beit Guvrin

-After entering the southern part of Beit Guvrin, we drove to parking lot A. You can either drive between parking lots (and then visit each nearby cave on foot) or leave your car and cycle or hike.
-Though the distances are not too considerable since we were with kids and some of the visits were on hot days, we chose the first option.
+After entering the southern part of Beit Guvrin, we usually start at parking lot A (and not only because there are restrooms there).
+You can either drive between parking lots (and then visit each nearby cave on foot) or leave your car and hike.
+Though the distances are not too considerable since we were with kids and some visits were on hot days, we usually chose the first option.

 The “Polish Cave”